-The Present Value of Accumulated Benefit is the present value of the annual pension benefit earned as of December 31, 2021 that would be payable under each plan for the NEOs beginning at normal retirement age, or the earliest time at which the NEO may retire without a benefit reduction.
+The Present Value of Accumulated Benefit is the present value of the annual pension benefit earned as of December 31, 2022 that would be payable under each plan for the NEOs beginning at normal retirement age, or the earliest time at which the NEO may retire without a benefit reduction.
 Certain assumptions regarding interest rates and mortality were used to determine the present value of the benefit.
-Those assumptions are consistent with those used in Note 11, Benefit Plans and Other Postretirement Benefits, to Xcel Energy's Consolidated Financial Statements included as part of Xcel Energy's 2021 Annual Report on Form 10-K, including use of updated discount rate assumptions.
-Specifically, the discount rate for qualified pension benefits was changed from 2.65% for 2020 to 3.07% for 2021.
-Nonqualified pension benefits and SERP discount rates were changed from 2.47% for 2020 to 2.67% for 2021.
+Those assumptions are consistent with those used in Note 11, Benefit Plans and Other Postretirement Benefits, to Xcel Energy's Consolidated Financial Statements included as part of Xcel Energy's 2022 Annual Report on Form 10-K, including use of updated discount rate assumptions.
+Specifically, the discount rate for qualified pension benefits was changed from 3.07% for 2021 to 5.80% for 2022.
+The Nonqualified pension benefit discount rate was changed from 2.67% for 2021 to 5.77% for 2022.

 Normal retirement age for this purpose is defined by the various plans in which the NEOs participate.
-Except as otherwise noted below for Mr. Fowke, the Present Value of Accumulated Benefit is determined for each plan assuming benefits commence at the age described below:
+The Present Value of Accumulated Benefit is determined for each plan assuming benefits commence at the age described below: